Curved operadic calculus: Duality functors and Koszul duality

 \begin{Remark} If we restrict to unital partial operads concentrated in arity $1$, that is, unital associative algebras, the Sweedler dual functor we have constructed is naturally isomorphic with the original Sweedler dual of \cite{Sweedler69}. \end{Remark}

-\begin{Remark} Let $(\mathcal{P},\{\circ_i\},\eta,d_\PP)$ be a dg unital partial operad such that $\mathcal{P}(n)$ is degree-wise finite dimensional over $\kk$.
+\begin{Remark} Let $(\mathcal{P},\{\circ_i\},\eta,d_\PP)$ be a dg unital partial operad such that $\mathcal{P}(n)$ is degree-wise finite dimensional and bounded above or below.
 Its Sweedler dual $\mathcal{P}^\circ$ is simply given by $(\mathcal{P}^*,\{ \circ_i^*\},\eta^*,d_\PP^*)$.
-The adjunction constructed restricts to an anti-equivalence of categories between dg counital partial cooperads which are arity and degree-wise finite dimensional and dg unital partial operads which are arity and degree-wise finite dimensional. \end{Remark}
+The adjunction constructed restricts to an anti-equivalence of categories between dg counital partial cooperads which are arity-wise degree-wise finite dimensional and bounded above or below and dg unital partial operads which are arity-wise degree-wise finite dimensional and bounded above or below. \end{Remark}

 Let's turn to the other side of the Koszul duality.
 We postpone the following proofs and constructions to the Appendix \ref{Appendix B}, where there is a detailed discussion of absolute partial operads and their properties.